zxztyy/Jstorage/README.md

 - Administrative management system
 - User authentication and favorites management

-The project was developed as a graduation project for the Bachelor's Degree in Data Science and Big Data Technology.
+The project was developed as a graduation project.

 ---